Poulami40/SMS-spam-detection/README.md

 # SMS-spam-detection
-An SMS spam detection using Multinomial NB model,Custom vec embedding model and Bidirectional LSTM model
+This project focuses on developing an effective SMS spam detection system using three models: Multinomial Naive Bayes, Custom Vector Embedding, and Bidirectional Long Short-Term Memory (LSTM).
+These models aim to accurately classify SMS messages as spam or not spam.
+Multinomial NB relies on probabilistic methods, Custom Vector Embedding uses advanced text embedding, and Bidirectional LSTM captures sequential patterns for improved context understanding.
+By leveraging these models, the project aims to create a robust SMS spam detection system, enhancing user communication and security.